 The course will be led by SSW's Senior Technician Eden Jolly.
 The course is a 7-day introduction to casting techniques and processes, and participants should leave with a clear understanding of the different mould-making and metal casting methods.
 Please read the further information below for a full course description.
 Course costs include materials and foundry expenses.
 Course participants are kept low to ensure a high instructor to participant ratio.
 This course is focused on building skills, please do not expect perfect outcomes!

 The course runs from 11am Saturday, and 9.30am to 5pm thereafter, but participants may need to work after this time in order to complete the work required within the time given.
 This should be taken into consideration particularly for those participants who are non-residential.

 SSW Ceramics and Pottery Drop-in Workshop

 £16 per session or £54 for four

-The workshops will operate on a drop in basis and technical support and teaching will be available to suit individual needs.
-Beginners and more experiences potters/ceramicists are welcome.
+This is an open studio workshop available on a drop in basis, with technical support and teaching available to suit individual needs.
+Beginners and more experienced potters/ceramicists are welcome.

 Techniques covered include handbuilding, slab-building, slip casting and throwing.
 There are a number of glazes/oxides available, and an introduction to glazing techniques can be covered.
 Raw materials are also provided for participants wanting to explore a wider range of finished surfaces.